-- Applicants will be contacted by a member of the Academic Skills

-- Centre (ASC) support team at UCB to determine their support needs. - Depending on the complexity of an applicant's support needs, an admissions decision may not be made at interview as additional documentation may be required, such as Education and Healthcare Plan (EHCP), medical information or information about the support received from the previous education providers.
-If an EHCP is received prior to the interview date, our ASC support team will liaise the applicant to advise if UCB is able to make reasonable adjustments to meet their support needs. - Once all information is received and a meeting has taken place between student services and/or learning services, admissions team and academic department, an admission decision will be made, taking into account if the University is able to make the specific reasonable adjustments required.
+- Applicants will be contacted by a member of the Academic Skills Centre (ASC) support team at UCB to determine their support needs. - Depending on the complexity of an applicant's support needs, an admissions decision may not be made at interview as additional documentation may be required, such as Education and Healthcare Plan (EHCP), medical information or information about the support received from the previous education providers.
+If an EHCP is received prior to the interview date, our ASC support team will liaise with the applicant local authority to request a consultation to advise if UCB is able to make reasonable adjustments to meet their support needs. - Once all information is received and a meeting has taken place between student services and/or learning services, admissions team and academic department, an admission decision will be made, taking into account if the University is able to make the specific reasonable adjustments required.
+The decision will be communicated to the Local Authority in the consultation response form.
 The curriculum team will be the primary decision makers in this process, with guidance from the aforementioned teams. - Once the applicant has accepted their offer, a transition plan will be put in place to support the applicant, if required.